Connect with others who understand.

 Ovarian Cancer Recurrence

-If your ovarian cancer was initially diagnosed at an earlier stage, it is less likely to come back.
-Here are the recurrence rates based on cancer stage:
+If your ovarian cancer was initially diagnosed at an earlier stage, it’s less likely to come back.
+Here are the recurrence rates based on cancer stage at diagnosis:

 Ovarian Cancer Prognosis After Recurrence